FabienTregan/TheOldManGlitch/readme.md

 ### Run BGB and Pokémon Red

-* Start GBG, load the initial state provided in the `00 - Title.sna` file (`Ctrl-L`).
+* Start BGB, load the initial state provided in the `00 - Title.sna` file (`Ctrl-L`).
 * Bgb should either load the `Pokemon Red.gb` ROM file or ask you where it is (else try loading it usingby pressing `F12` key).

 ### Initial configuration of the screen

-* Stretch the screen window of GBG so it takes the full height of the screen and have a 1:1 aspect ratio (already done if youuse provided `gbg.ini` file)
+* Stretch the screen window of BGB so it takes the full height of the screen and have a 1:1 aspect ratio (already done if youuse provided `bgb.ini` file)
-* Move this window to the right side of the screen (already done if youuse provided `gbg.ini` file)
+* Move this window to the right side of the screen (already done if youuse provided `bgb.ini` file)
 * Open the debugger (`Esc` key)
 * Move it to the left side
 * Stretch it so it takes full height and the memory view (bottom of the windows) show the hex values but not the text values